vkuehn/roboter-test-application/README.md

 # roboter-test-application
-Node Js Web Page to send simple comands to a robot
+Node Js Dummy app to work on a robot control web page